 During this period, the deceased may have incurred more medical bills and other expenses, and may also have experienced ongoing physical pain and mental suffering before death.

-In a case like this, in addition to a wrongful death claim the deceased’s estate may also pursue a survival action to recover these pre-death damages which were proximately caused by the at-fault party’s negligence or wrongful act.
+In a case like this, the deceased’s estate may also pursue a survival action to recover these pre-death damages which were proximately caused by the at-fault party’s negligence or wrongful act, in addition to a wrongful death claim.

 Contact the award-winning wrongful death attorneys at Davis Law Group to learn more about wrongful death claims and your legal rights as a surviving family member.
 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to request a free legal consultation with our team.